Search

 Collaborative approach - practices in the field

-Listening, compromise and dialogue are at the heart of our collaborative approach between engineers and workers throughout the study.
+Visit ability to listen, compromise and dialogue are at the heart of our collaborative approach between engineers and workers throughout the study.
 We recognize the importance ofintegrating technical expertise with practical realities in the field.
-Thus, regular visits were organized at every stage of the project to ensure that all perspectives were taken into account.
-Our engineers demonstrated an ability to listen attentively, enabling solutions to emerge that were not only aeraulically optimal, but also practical for the workers.
-This participative approach enabled us to create a safe and efficient solution, while remaining aligned with the needs and expectations of the various stakeholders.
+As a result regular visits were organized at every stage of the project to ensure that all perspectives were taken into account.

 At EOLIOS, we work with you to improve the extraction of VOCs and other pollutants in your plants, taking into account the ventilation systems, filters and equipment in place.
 We ensure optimum air flow and uniform distribution, minimizing stagnation zones where VOCs can accumulate.
-By analyzing air flows, we identify the critical zones with the greatest risk of VOC concentration.
-Our use of CFD also enables us toassess the efficiency of filtration systems by detecting any leaks of contaminated air.
-Thanks to our expertise, we can validate and optimize the performance of ventilation systems on the premises, ensuring that the required emission levels are met and maintained, in line with the most stringent environmental and safety standards.
+By analyzing air flows, we identify critical areas with the greatest risk of VOC concentration.

 Video summary of the study